leon4rd/test/README.md

-## I used to work for an origami company but they folded.
+## It's been months since I bought the book "how to scam people online".
+It still hasn't turned up.